Gunmen kill Turkish man in attack in Mogadishu

-ISTANBUL A Turkish man was shot dead on Tuesday in Mogadishu when gunmen attacked the car he was travelling in with a senior manager from Turkish Airlines, a spokeswoman for the national carrier said.
+ISTANBUL May 27 A Turkish man was shot dead on Tuesday in Mogadishu when gunmen attacked the car he was travelling in with a senior manager from Turkish Airlines , a spokeswoman for the national carrier said.

 Saadettin Dogan, security chief at a company providing services to Turkish Airlines, died after suffering a head wound, the spokeswoman said.